 Responsibility for constructing and maintaining sidewalk space is shared by property owners and the City.

 In cases where the sidewalk space is not properly maintained, Cod.
 Ord.
 539.05 directs that abutting property owners be notified of necessary corrective action.
 Cod.
 Ord.
 903.06 makes owners of abutting property responsible for funding construction and maintenance relating to sidewalks.

 The City Engineer is responsible for supervising sidewalk construction, reconstruction or repair.

-Codified Ordinance section 1351.09 requires that all owners, agents or person in charge of any building of no more than 4 dwelling units designed or intended to be used as rental dwelling units located within the City of North College Hill, must register and pay rental registration fees of $10.00 per unit and obtain a certificate of rental registration annually for such structures or units.
+Codified Ordinance section 1351.09 requires that all owners, agents or person in charge of any building of no more than 4 dwelling units designed or intended to be used as rental dwelling units located within the City of North College Hill, must register and pay rental registration fees, which as of 7/2017 has been amended to 50.00 per unit and obtain a certificate of rental registration annually for such structures or units.
 This is a non-refundable fee.

 According to Ordinance 7-2017 An Ordinance Modifying Chapter 1195 Of The Codified Ordinances Of The City Of North College Hill Related To Vacant And Foreclosed Properties.
 The Purpose Of This Ordinance Is To Ensure That Vacant and Foreclosed Properties Are Protected And Maintained And The City Officials Are Alerted To The Location Of These Vulnerable Properties In A Timely Manner.
 This Ordinance Is Enacted In Order To Address the Problem Of Blighted Properties that Are A Direct Result Of Vacant And Foreclosed Properties And that Pose A Threat to The Public health, Safety, And Welfare.
 There Is A Fee For Properties That Are Categorized As Vacant And Foreclosed Please Refer to Attached Legislation or Bill Knight For Further Information.